-Compliance with this limitation shall be demonstrated either by testing each fuel delivery for the sulfur content or by inspection of the fuel sulfur-content specifications provided by the vendor in purchase records.
+Compliance with this limitation shall be demonstrated either by testing each fuel delivery for the sulfur content or by inspection of the fuel sulfur-content certifications provided by the diesel fuel supplier in purchase records.
 Sulfur content in either instance shall be determined in accordance with ASTM-4294, or equivalent.
+Records required for this permit condition will also serve as monitoring.

-Fuel receipt records showing sulfur content of the delivered fuel, gross heating value, and density; or records of all sulfur content testing performed on the delivered fuel shall be maintained in accordance with Provision I.S.1. of this permit.
+The permittee shall maintain records that demonstrate compliance with the limitation.
+Records of diesel fuel purchase invoices that indicate the diesel fuel meets the ULSD requirements, fuel supplier certifications of sulfur content, or records of sulfur content testing shall be maintained in accordance with Provision I.S.1. of this permit.